 Some Tips to Prepare for the Prelims Exam

-One common misconception about the prelims is that it is a test of facts and figures.
-That was never so and specially now.
+One common misconception about the Prelims exam is that, it is a test of facts and figures.
+That was never so and specially now after the changed syllabus.
 A proper action plan is needed for the preparation of this exam.
-The thumb rule of this exam is making a quick decision.
-You will be tested for some essential qualities like power of retention, clarity of concepts, ability to identify the correct alternatives with efficiency and accuracy.
-So work on these aspects on a consistent basis as these are skills that are developed over years and not just in a few months.
+You will be tested for some essential qualities like; power of retention, clarity of concepts, ability to identify the correct alternatives etc.

 This exam is all about making a quick decision and ticking the right answer in the given choices.
 Accuracy and speed is the hallmark of this exam.
 The main constraint in the exam is the time.
 One has to answer about 100 questions in 120 minutes.
 So on an average one gets around 40 seconds for each question.

 Since the Prelims exam is a multiple choice answer test, it needs a proper strategy for its preparation.
 Remember the preliminary exam is an elimination round so during the preparation candidates should focus on how to filter out the rest of the answer and choose the correct one.

 The preliminary exam requires the ability to choose the right option from given four options.
 This has to be done through a proper method of elimination.
 It is a good idea to go through previous years and model question papers and solve as many of them as possible.

 Taking a mock test on each static portion of syllabus and also of current affair and general knowledge can give a good practice to pick up the most appropriate option.
 It is not enough to know the right answer but it has to be marked correctly on the answer sheet.
 So as part of your preparation you must solve the model question papers on a regular basis.